MrYsLab/python_banyan/docs/one_gpio_demos.md

 blc -t rpi_remote -b 192.168.2.186
 ```

-The *-t* option is a topic that will used when the Banyan Launcher Server (bls) publishes its
+The *-t* option is a topic that will be used when the Banyan Launcher Server (bls) publishes its
 launcher messages.
 The *-b* option is the IP address of the PC, where we will launch bls.

 You will most likely have to modify the IP address when executing this command.
 The *topic* may be